 Nintendo Switch 2 discounted for the first time for Black Friday

-Argos, Currys and Very have already kicked off their sales, with the Switch 2 expected to get a price cut
+Argos, Currys and Very have kicked off their Black Friday sales, and I’m rounding up the best Switch 2 deals

-It’s-a me, Black Friday.
-If you're yet to join the Mario party, now’s your chance.
-Retailers are already slashing the price of the Nintendo Switch 2, bundles, games and accessories.
-Here, I’ve been rounding up the best discounts so far.
-So jump in your Kart, rev your engines, and let's-a go!
+Yet to jump on the Nintendo bandwagon?
+It's time.
+Nintendo Switch Black Friday deals have landed, and, while the newer Nintendo Switch 2 console deals aren’t mind-blowing, owing to it launching so recently, there are still great deals to be snapped up on consoles, games, bundles and accessories.

-The likes of Very, EE and Argos have already begun to slash the price of the Nintendo Switch 2 console, offering discounted bundles with EA Sports FC 26, Mario Kart World, Pokemon Legends: Z-A, Donkey Kong Bananza and more.
-For instance, right now at Very, you can save £31 on a bundle that includes the console, Mario Kart World and The Legend of Zelda: Tears of Kingdom (now £463, Very.co.uk).
+Some of the best Nintendo Switch 2 deals are on bundles, with games such as Mario Kart World, Pokémon Legends: Z-A, Donkey Kong Bananza and more included with the console.
+It’s a similar story with the Switch OLED console – case in point, there's £32 off an EA Sports FC 26 bundle (now £319, Currys.co.uk).

 Best Nintendo Switch 2 Black Friday deals: